The Lost World (1960 film): Production

+Reception

+Film critic Dana M. Reemes registered this assessment of the film in 1988:

+Reemes added this caveat: “On the positive side, one might regard this film’s mere existence as a powerful incentive to create a new and definitive version of Conan Doyle’s original story.”

 Legacy

 Irwin Allen utilized stock footage from this film for episodes of his various TV series, including Land of the Giants, Lost in Space, The Time Tunnel, and Voyage to the Bottom of the Sea.
-In 1966, Irwin Allen even tried to sell a TV series based on the film, as he had done with Voyage to the Bottom of the Sea, but was unsuccessful.
-Stock footage was also used in the movie When Dinosaurs Ruled the Earth (1970).
+In 1966, Irwin Allen even tried to sell a TV series based on the film, as he had done with Voyage to the Bottom of the Sea, but was unsuccessful.“Producer Allen later recycled footage of Hedison battling the giant spider in his early juvenile Voyage to the Bottom of the Sea television series.”